THOP chemotherapy protocol as front-line treatment of canine B-cell lymphoma

 This study takes place at the Animal Cancer Care and Research Center in Roanoke, VA.

 Before beginning treatment, your dog must undergo the following tests to determine if s/he is a good candidate: Lab work, biopsy, chest x-rays and abdominal ultrasound.
-Once your dog is enrolled in the study, there are (15) protocol clinic visits which include (10) chemotherapy treatments, (1) required imaging visit at Week 6 and (1) optional imaging visit at Week 15, and (15) blood draws.
+Once your dog is enrolled in the study, there are (15) protocol clinic visits which include (10) chemotherapy treatments, and (1) mandatory imaging visit at Week 6 and (1) optional imaging visit at Week 15, and (15) blood draws.
 (See below)

 Study visit summary